ArduPilot/AP_CameraGimbal/README.md

 `/app/bin`.
 Dropbear starts on TCP port 22 and permits root password login;
 SSH forwarding is disabled.
 Set both `SS928_MPP_ROOT` and `MINIMP4_ROOT` to use existing source trees instead.

-The reviewed MT11 kernel, base rootfs and update descriptor are included under `packaging/mt11/base`, so no vendor firmware download is required.
-The builder validates these inputs before use and writes the finished update below `build/`.
-See the package section of [`camera_app/README.md`](camera_app/README.md) before installing an update on hardware.
-Change the default credentials before exposing a camera to an untrusted network.

 ## License